LienSimen/soknadgpt/README.md

 # SøknadGPT

 Norwegian dub.
 Note for Windows users:
 Make sure you are running commands inside a real WSL (Windows Subsystem for Linux) terminal (like Ubuntu from the Start menu), not just using /wsl or a Windows path in your terminal.
 Running commands from a Windows terminal with /wsl is not the same as being inside the actual Linux environment, and can cause many issues.
-If you use VSL, you install "Remote - WSL" and connect via that.
+If you use VSC, you install "Remote - WSL" and connect via that.

 <img src='public/homepage.png' width='600px'/>